 Ever dreamed of combining your favorite breakfast cereal with your favorite decadent dessert?
 This Cinnamon Toast Crunch Cheesecake is here to make your childhood dessert dreams come true!

-As an environmental scientist, I am always trying to find ways to combat food waste, and cereal is one of those things I buy on sale, thinking they’ll be a great solution to busy mornings, but then forget about the box in the back of the pantry.
+As a champion of eco-friendly practices, I am always trying to find ways to combat food waste, and cereal is one of those things I buy on sale, thinking they’ll be a great solution to busy mornings, but then forget about the box in the back of the pantry.

 But when you use it as a base for a creamy cheesecake, you better believe no one in my family is letting that go to waste!